 - Bertarelli Fellowship: Program in Translational Neuroscience and Neuroengineering PTNN.
 The goal of the program is to push basic discoveries in biological mechanisms in neuroscience toward translational to clinical impact by creating stronger ties between basic neuroscientists, engineers and clinicians.
 The Program bridges two of the world’s great universities, namely Harvard University Medical School (HMS), with more than two centuries of leadership in alleviating human suffering caused by disease, and the Ecole Polytechnique Fédérale de Lausanne (EPFL).

 - International Student Exchange Program of the EPFL Brain Mind Institute (BMI): As part of its effort to promote and enhance scientific collaborations with its strategic partners, the BMI is launching an exchange program aimed at supporting Master students from the BMI and partner institutions.

-- The students who will do their Master thesis in a EPFL partner university in Europe, at ETHZ or in one of the 4 Institutes of the ETH Board can ask for a mobility scholarship.
+- The students who will do their Master thesis in a EPFL partner university in Europe, at ETHZ or in one of the 4 Institutes of the ETH Board can ask for an allowance.